 National holidays across geographies, retirement plans, health savings, sports benefits, company picnics, and all other benefits have to be considered and tailored to each locality.

-This may come as a surprise for some especially as global and uniform as our world seem at times, money is not the only motivator for people in some cases.
-Of course, there is a min-bar and everyone likes nothing more than to make loads of money - everyone wants that too.
+This may come as a surprise for some, especially as global and uniform as our world seems at times, money is not the only motivator for people in some cases.
+Of course, there is a min-bar, and everyone likes nothing more than to make loads of money - everyone wants that too.
 But the balance of priorities for individuals is sometimes different between cultures.
 Those small differences can be observed more in old cultures.
 From my own experience working and managing people across the globe, there were some hard-learned lessons about what motivation really meant in different cultures.
 Sharing a pint in London or a glass of wine with colleagues over a simple dinner in Bordeaux, a tightly-knit team feel in Tallinn with a great atmosphere sharing a Sauna, participating in local cultural events and activities in Shanghai, or displaying empathy to your colleagues in Cairo can go a very long way.
 Cultural training is a must!

-Some even consider flexibility benefits such as remote work agreements which are a very healthy setup for some companies.
+Some even consider flexibility benefits such as remote work agreements, which are a very healthy setup for some companies.
 They allow employees to be more relaxed, acquire flexibility, and often save commuting time.
 Depending on where an employee lives, taking into account a 1.5-hour daily commute can be equivalent to as much as 2 weeks per year in time savings that can be spent with family or working.
 How does your company reconcile that?